halnasri/nlohmann_json/TSF/docs/third_party_tools_assessment.md

   - Static analysis tools (e.g. Coverity, cppcheck, Codacy) and dynamic tools (sanitizers, Valgrind) are used in addition to normal compilation and unit tests, which increases the chance of finding real issues even if one compiler or sanitizer misses them.

 ### CMake
-- **Role**:  Primary build system generator used to configure how the library’s internal targets are built on different platforms.
+- **Role**:  Primary build system generator used to configure how the library's internal targets are built on different platforms.
 CMake reads the project’s `CMakeLists.txt` files and generates platform-specific build files (e.g. Makefiles, Ninja files, Visual Studio projects) that control the compilation and linking of the unit test and optional helper tools (e.g. sanitizer), including the selection of compilers and the compiler flags used.
 - **Potential Misbehaviours**: CMake can be misconfigured or behave differently between versions, which can lead to:
   - wrong or incomplete build configurations (e.g. tests not being built or run),
   - missing or incorrectly detected dependencies and features,